 Mile Marker 84.0 – Big Slackwater

 The Big Slackwater section of the C&O Canal is a modern-day engineering marvel.
 The reconstruction of a 2.7-mile section of towpath here had been closed for more than a decade due to flood damage.
 It reopened in 2012 and features a suspended, 10-foot-wide concrete walkway, anchored in the stone of the cliff embankment.
 Downstream, canal users can enjoy the impressive roaring power of Dam 4.
 There are lots of cave features along this section of the canal including Bergen Cave at Dam 4, Snyders Landing and the Killiansburg Cave, which is where a group of Sharpsburg residents took shelter during the Battle of Antietam.
-Upstream, canal users can enjoy McMahon’s Mill, which has more cave features.
+Upstream, canal users can enjoy McMahon’s Mill area, which has more cave features.
 The towpath then becomes quiet as it leads into the 10-mile stretch with no access points.

 Mile Marker 99.8 – Williamsport/Cushwa